This article by Judd Stone is republished from Issue 6 of Garden Culture Magazine. It originally appeared under the title, Planting by the Moon.

 Indoor hydroponic gardening is still not a mainstream idea, although most people eat hydroponic lettuce regularly.
 Many even have a traditional outdoor garden, yet the idea of growing food or medicine in their basements has never really crossed their minds.
 For the most part, food and medicine are something you buy in a store, or your doctor prescribes it.

-Not you, a reader of Garden Culture, you not only know about indoor agriculture, you’re hungry to learn more.
+Not you, a reader of Garden Culture, you not only know about indoor agriculture, but you’re also hungry to learn more.
 You want to know what’s next.
 What is the newest thing that is going to make your garden better?
 The answer is anything you are willing to observe.
 Participating in garden forums and discussions with other gardeners has been a treasure trove of thought-provoking information for me.
 Yes, there are tons of bogus claims out there, lots of misinformation, but buried in countless posts there are rare gems of information.

 I have to admit, I’m not much of a gardener of faith.
 I rely on scientific facts – tried and true methods to shape my gardening expectations.
 How my different plants will progress through their seasonal cycles is completely predictable, and 100% in my hands.
 The tenure of experience built is what leads to irrefutable knowledge of what one can expect… at least that’s what I thought.